kollenl/training-r-intro/1-Introduction-to-R/readme.md

 - A statistical software that can do simple or complex analyses, similar to SAS or S plus, and which makes really great looking graphs
 - R is not just a stats software, it’s a programming language that allows the user to do a limitless number of tasks
-- R is open source, so users can make it available to others
+- R is open source, so users can make it available to others restrictions)
-  - This sharing of information is centered around the concept of open source development
-  - Open source means that everything is freely available (kind of a big deal if you are working under state budget restrictions)
-- Becoming widely used in academia and government, and making headway into industry, especially the biotech and finance sectors.
-Here is a link describing the increasing popularity of R.
+- Widely used in academia, government, and increasingly in industry, especially the biotech and finance sectors.
+Here is a link describing the [increasing popularity of R](https://r4stats.com/articles/popularity/).

 # R vs. Excel